 Previously he has been the chair of governors at Arundel Court Junior School in Charles Dickens ward, a trustee of Age UK Portsmouth and vice-chair of governors at Priory School.
 He is a longstanding community activist with a wide range of knowledge and understanding of local issues and needs.
 His interest in culture and regeneration led him to be the chair of the Portsmouth Cultural Consortium for many years.

-In May 2016, Stephen was elected a city councillor for Charles Dickens ward on Portsmouth City Council.
+In May 2016, Stephen was elected a city councillor for Charles Dickens ward on Portsmouth City Council and is Leader of the Labour Group.

 The ward covers Portsea, the city centre, Landport and parts of Buckland, Fratton and Somerstown.

-A regular advice centre is held in the ward every third Saturday of the month (except August), 10am-12noon on the ground floor at the John Pounds Centre.
+A regular advice centre is held every third Saturday of the month (except August), 10am-12noon on the ground floor at the John Pounds Centre.

-Any Charles Dickens resident is welcome to pop in to this for advice and support from Cllr Morgan.
+Any resident is welcome to pop in to this for advice and support from Stephen.

-Other ‘pop up’ advice centres are set up across the ward on demand and home visits are also available by appointment.
+Other ‘pop up’ advice centres are set up on demand across the constituency and home visits are also available by appointment.